artichoke/artichoke/spinoso-string/README.md

 ## Crate features

-All features are enabled by default.
+All features are enabled by default unless otherwise noted.

 - **casecmp** - Enables ASCII and Unicode `casecmp` methods on `String`.
   Activating this feature enables a dependency on [`focaccia`].
 - **std** - Enables a dependency on the Rust Standard Library.
 Activating this feature enables [`std::error::Error`] impls on error types in this crate.
+- **always-nul-terminated-c-string-compat** - NOT enabled by default.
+Use an alternate byte buffer backend that ensures string content is always followed by a NUL byte.
+This feature can be used to ensure spinoso strings are FFI compatible with C code that expects byte content to be NUL terminated.

 [`focaccia`]: https://docs.rs/focaccia
 [`std::error::error`]: https://doc.rust-lang.org/std/error/trait.Error.html